DanielGallo/GivEnergy-Scriptable-Widget/ReadMe.md

 <img src="https://github.com/DanielGallo/GivEnergy-Scriptable-Widget/blob/master/images/screenshot.jpg" width="350">

+## Widget details

+The widget summarises the following data:
+- **House (load)** - the power demands of the house (in kW), along with energy usage (in kWh) in the house from all sources today
+- **Solar** - the power provided by the solar array (in kW), along with total energy (in kWh) provided by the solar array today
+- **Grid (import)** - the power currently being imported by the grid (in kW), along with total energy imported from the grid (in kWh) today.
+I don't currently include an export counter in the widget, but I will look to add this soon
+- **Battery state** - the icon changes to reflect the battery's state of charge, and shows a status label to indicate if it's Idle, Charging, or Discharging.
+A percentage is also shown, which represents the state of charge
+- **Peak** - the cost of imported energy used at peak times today, and the total energy (in kWh) used at peak times today
+- **Off-Peak** - the cost of imported energy used at off-peak times today, and the total energy (in kWh) used at off-peak times today
+- **Total** - the total cost of energy imported from the grid today, and the total energy imported from the grid today (in kWh)

 ## Notes

 - It took me a while to get this working, and I may have missed an important step in the instructions below - if you believe